‘Saturday Night Live’s March 2025 Hosts Set

 Saturday Night Live will return to the airwaves to continue its landmark 50th season in a matter of days.
-NBC has revealed the first list of new hosts for the new year, so here’s a look at what we know so far.
+NBC has revealed the next list of new hosts and musical guests, and here’s a look at what we know so far.

 Who will host SNL Season 50 next?

-Who has hosted SNL in Season 50 so far?
+Who has hosted SNL Season 50 so far?

 So far in Season 50, the following host and musical guest combos have performed for the show’s golden anniversary: